SOS598-RDM/assignment_submission_workflow/data_publication_exercise.md

 <hr>
 <br>

 **then assigning Users/Groups: `Assign Roles to Users/Groups`.** Because of the association with ASU, our names are registered in the system and searchable in the dialog box.
+Save changes, and you are done.
 <br>
 <hr>